Survivor Series (1997): Storylines

 Survivor Series consisted of professional wrestling matches involving wrestlers from pre-existing feuds and storylines that played out on Raw is War — WWF's primary television program.
 Wrestlers portrayed a hero or a villain as they followed a series of events that built tension, and culminated in a wrestling match or series of matches.

 The Storyline feud between Bret Hart and Shawn Michaels began after Michaels became the number one contender to the WWF Championship by defeating The Undertaker in the first Hell in a Cell match at Badd Blood: In Your House.
-On the following nights episode of Raw is War, while Michaels, alongside his friend Hunter Hearst Helmsley were blurting out insults to Vince McMahon by the announce table, Hart alongside members of The Hart Foundation appeared with Hart calling Michaels nothing more than a degenerate before challenging Triple H to a match later that night.
-Hart later lost to Helmsley by count out after Michaels hit him with Sweet Chin Music while he was blocking an attack by Helmsley's bodyguard Chyna.
+On the following night's episode of Raw is War, while Michaels, alongside his friend Hunter Hearst Helmsley were blurting out insults to Vince McMahon by the announce table, Hart, alongside members of The Hart Foundation, appeared with Hart calling Michaels nothing more than a degenerate before challenging Triple H to a match later that night.
+Hart later lost to Helmsley by countout after Michaels hit him with Sweet Chin Music while he was blocking an attack by Helmsley's bodyguard Chyna.

-Event

-In the first match, Road Dogg, Billy Gunn and The Godwinns (Survivors: Dogg and Gunn) won in 15:26, after Gunn hit a top rope leg drop.

-In the second match, The Truth Commission (Sole Survivor: The Interrogator) won in 9:56, after Interrogator defeated Crush.

-In the third match, Team Canada (Sole Survivor: British Bulldog) won in 17:47, after Bulldog hit Vader with the ring bell.

-In the fourth match, Kane won in 9:29, after hitting Mankind with a tombstone piledriver.

-In the fifth match, Ahmed Johnson, Ken Shamrock and LOD (Sole Survivor: Ken Shamrock) won in 20:33, after Shamrock made Rocky Maivia tap out to the Ankle Lock.

-In the sixth match, Steve Austin won in 4:02 and became the new WWF Intercontinental Champion, after hitting Owen Hart with the stunner.

 Immediately after the Steve Austin vs. Owen Hart match and before the Bret Hart vs. Shawn Michaels match, a video package was aired featuring promos from Ahmed Johnson, The Undertaker, Bret Hart, Faarooq, Steve Austin and Shawn Michaels discussing their athletic backgrounds and injuries suffered, ending with Bret Hart saying "Try lacing my boots," and finally with the first use of the "WWF Attitude" scratch logo displayed on the screen.
 In later re-airings of the video package, Hart's tagline was replaced by Austin (also saying "Try lacing my boots").

-In the main event, Shawn Michaels won in 12:19 and became the new WWF Champion, after Michaels locked Bret Hart into the sharpshooter.
+In the main event, Shawn Michaels defeated Bret Hart at 19:58 and became the new WWF Champion, after Michaels locked Hart into the sharpshooter.
 Even though Hart had not submitted, Michaels was declared the winner, as Earl Hebner, on direct orders from McMahon, called for the bell.